ExperienceManual/expdb/README.md

 or pull request with corrections or suggestions.
 Porting the collection to other languages is also welcome.

+However, it's worth noting that this library comes from a scientific, progressive, and holisitic perspective:

+- Rationality is a valuable tool.
+- There are 'meta-truths' that are useful in understanding provincial truths.
+- The future of human civilization really needs alchemical psychology to start catching up with physical chemistry.
+- Understanding one slice of experience is not enough.
+Either everything connects or it all falls apart.
+We need a 'periodic table' of experience, not just Au and H2O.
+- Human psychology is an adaptation of animal psychology, which is an emergent property of some kind of beautiful-but-unempathetic quantum physical implicate order.
+- It is possible to say something about human experience beyond "it is what it is."

+If you would just prefer to fortify a provincial truth, please consider creating your own github repo.

 # Details

 One aim of this collection is to better organize an extremely complicated